 If you have been the victim of workplace discrimination or harassment in California, you can file a complaint with the Civil Rights Department (CRD).
-This office was formerly known as the California Department of Fair Employment and Housing (DFEH), so the filing is still referred to as a DFEH Complaint.
-5 key steps to take to file a successful one are:
+This office was formerly known as the California Department of Fair Employment and Housing (DFEH).

 The Fair Employment and Housing Act (FEHA) is a civil rights law that forbids unlawful harassment, discrimination, and retaliation in the workplace.
-However, there are some situations where it will not cover your case, such as when:
+An experienced labor law attorney can help you determine if your case falls under FEHA protections.

 For example, the FEHA only covers the following employers: